 The benefits of performing Equipment Qualification are highlighted and guidance is given on the selection of Control Standards and why the equipment vendor performing stages of Equipment Qualification can be of benefit to the user.
 The relationship between Equipment Qualification and Method Validation is discussed, including how these activities play a major role in determining the quality control measures that should be applied to routine analysis.
-Equipment Qualification plays a fundamental role in a laboratory's quality system as it assists the development and validation of suitable test methods and helps identify the Quality Control and Quality Assurance measures that will be required to ensure that test measurements are fit for purpose.
+Equipment Qualification of suitable test methods and helps identify the Quality Control and Quality Assurance measures that will be required to ensure that test measurements are fit for purpose.
 Equipment Qualification ensures that measuring equipment is capable of generating test measurements that are fit for purpose.